How to invoice your clients in 5 steps

 Now that you’ve created your invoice, you’re ready to send it off to your client.
 There are four main ways you can do this: by post, email, online invoicing or e-invoicing.

-• Post: This may be a good option for customers who tend to miss emails or who don’t use email at all.
+• Post: This may be a good option for customers who tend to overlook emails or who don’t use email at all.
 However, the disadvantages are that it is slower and less secure than other methods.

 • Email: The advantages of this method are that it is fast, secure and reliable.
 Invoices cannot get lost en route to the client, provided that you enter their email address correctly.